trusted-point/Ika-Tools/README.md

 # 🐙 **Ika Tools**

-This repository provides a powerful monitoring stack for Ika Validator and Sui Fullnode deployments, combining Prometheus for metric collection, Alertmanager for multi-channel notifications **(Telegram, Discord, Slack, PagerDuty)**, and Grafana for visualization.
+This repository provides a powerful monitoring stack for Ika Validator and Sui Fullnode, combining Prometheus for metric collection, Alertmanager for multi-channel notifications **(Telegram, Discord, Slack, PagerDuty)**, and Grafana for visualization.
 It includes ready-made scrape and alerting configurations, systemd service units, and alert rules targeting consensus progress, sync checks, and node availability.
 Finally, it automates Grafana provisioning of the dashboard, with a configurable authority variable to filter panels to your own validator.

 Contributions are highly welcomed!
 Feel free to open issues and submit pull requests to help us improve this monitoring stuck.